Best Wood for Model Making: Balsa vs. Pinewood vs. MDF Compared

 Balsa Wood: Lightweight Champion of Model Making

-Balsa wood is often considered the gold standard for model makers due to its incredibly light weight and workability.
+Balsa wood is often considered the gold standard for model makers due to its incredibly lightweight and workability.

 What is Balsa Wood?